TalismanSociety/multisig-metadata-backend/README.md

 - Validation of calldata (confirming it exists on-chain) before setting it in the DB
 - Automatically run migration and apply metadata on first run using the CLI

+## Known Issues

+- Something is broken with the install and build script of services.
+You need to install and build the services locally first.